-“My Boyfriend of Three Years Won’t Divorce His Ex.
-Should I Walk Away?”
+“My Boyfriend of Three Years Won’t Divorce His Ex”

-Fast forward a couple years and we now live together and are looking to buy our own flat.
-But I still have never met or spoken to his ex, and he still is not divorced.
-He has been speaking to his ex once every couple months, and he says he has tried to get her to meet me, but she doesn’t want to because she thinks it will be awkward.
-He has also said she doesn’t think he has been a very good friend since we got together, so she doesn’t see why she should do that for him.
-Now, while I understand you can’t force someone to do something for you, I have doubts about how assertive he has been and how hard he has really tried to convey to her how I feel about the situation.
-I can’t help but feel my needs are coming secondary to hers, and I also can’t understand why she would not want to meet me if they really are just friends.
+Fast forward a couple years and we now live together and are looking to buy a flat together, but I still have never met or spoken to his ex, and he still is not divorced.
+He has been speaking to his ex once every couple months, and he says he has tried to get her to meet me, but she doesn’t want to.
+I understand you can’t force someone to do something for you, but I have doubts about how hard he has tried and I can’t help but feel my needs are coming secondary to hers.
+I also can’t understand why she would not want to meet me if they really are just friends.

 Are you being unreasonable?
 Unreasonable for asking your boyfriend of three years to finally divorce his wife?
-Um, no. If anything, you’ve been far too accepting of this peculiar arrangement, enabling your boyfriend to continue the sham he and his wife have going on.
-Notice that I refer to her as “his wife” and not “his ex” as you refer to her; that’s because… she is his wife, and I really think that by renaming her as “his ex,” you’ve allowed yourself to believe this marriage isn’t real or doesn’t mean anything, but clearly it does or it would have ended years ago.
+No. If anything, you’ve been too accepting of this peculiar arrangement he has with his wife.
+I refer to her as “his wife” and not “his ex” as you refer to her because… she is his wife, and I really think that by renaming her as “his ex,” you’ve allowed yourself to believe this marriage isn’t real or doesn’t mean anything, but clearly it does or it would have ended years ago.
 This woman is his legal wife, he admits to caring very deeply about her, she is jealous of you, and he has thus far refused to divorce her because he thinks doing so would compromise his relationship with her and would, somehow, be morally wrong because he feels indebted to her.

 Either way you end this relationship – whether you do it now or wait potentially another one year, two years, or three years down the line – it’s going to hurt.
 If you walk away now, you do so with your dignity intact, knowing that you invested in this relationship as much as you could, gave it a lot of time and attention, and did your best to work through your issues.
 You can walk away knowing that it didn’t work out not because you didn’t try, but because you didn’t want the same things (you would like to be married to him one day and he wants to stay married to his wife).
 If you leave later, you risk a complicated financial situation (like, if you buy a home together) and have wasted time that could have been spent healing from this relationship and then making yourself available to someone else whose values are better aligned with yours.